ngocmphan/bios643-analysis-reporting/analysis/README-data-cleaning.md

 # Clinical Data Processing (ICD)
-The ICD dataset was transformed from a long-format longitudinal record into a wide-format summary of baseline comorbidities.
+The ICD dataset was transformed from a long-format longitudinal record into a wide-format summary of the relevant health issues in the study.

 Disease Categorization: Utilized case-insensitive string detection to identify four key health outcomes: Asthma, Diabetes, Hypertension, and COPD.